23rd WOC Tainan, Taiwan

 - Social activities such as area tours

-The most recent 23rd World Orchid Conference occurred in Tainan, Taiwan, in February 2024, marking a departure from the usual triennial schedule due to the COVID-19 pandemic.
-The cycle will resume with the Dresden WOC.
+The 23rd World Orchid Conference, held in Tainan, Taiwan, in February 2024, deviated from the usual triennial schedule due to the COVID-19 pandemic.
+The cycle resumed with the Dresden WOC.

-The opportunity to host the 25th World Orchid Conference will arise in 2029.
-Organizations interested in hosting this prestigious event should note that the application deadline is January 15, 2026.
-Detailed guidelines for the application process can be found in the Site/Venue Selection tab.
+The opportunity to submit a bid to host the 26th World Orchid Conference in 2032 will arise in 2029.
+Organizations interested in hosting this prestigious event should note that the application deadline is typically three (3) months before the current WOC.
+For the upcoming Tokyo WOC, the deadline for hosting the 26th WOC will be around the middle of January 2029.
+Detailed guidelines for the application process are available on the Site/Venue Selection tab.

-When submitting their application, organizations should clearly specify whether they are applying to host the 25th or the 26th World Orchid Conference.
-This will help us process the applications efficiently and ensure that each organization is considered for the correct event.
+When submitting their application, organizations should clearly indicate whether they are applying to host the 26th or the 27th World Orchid Conference.
+This will help us process applications efficiently and ensure that each organization is considered for the correct event.